GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 We are already filtering out sites that begin with `sharepoint.`.
 After that, 6 websites still contain `sharepoint`.
 - 2 do not resolve and seem safe to specifically remove as internal collaboration tools.
 - 1 will soon be removed because it also contains `acpt`.
 - Of the other three though, they appear to all reference external guests/non-government individuals having access.
 Up until now, our sense is that such a site *would* actually stay in the federal website index.
 We should discuss further to confirm, but if that's the case, then we'll likely not filter them out.

+### Begins with `telework.`

+- There's 3 urls that contain `telework.` [that are removed](https://github.com/GSA/federal-website-index/blob/main/data/snapshots/ignored-removed-begins.csv) by the [`begins-with` ignore list](https://github.com/GSA/federal-website-index/blob/main/criteria/ignore-list-begins.csv).
+- One shouldn't be removed (telework.gov).
+- One is rightly removed by another filter (dev.telework.gov)
+- The third needs to be removed (telework.ojp.usdoj.gov).
+- To address the issue, I'm going to remove `telework.` from the `begins with` ignore list but add in `telework.ojp.usdoj.gov`

 ### Begins with `tools.`